xor-function/js-poisoner/README.md

 Method of Use

-Note: This will not work against encrypted traffic. but can work against https sites that pull js scripts over regular http.
+Note: This will not work against encrypted traffic, but can work against https sites that pull js scripts over regular http.